-PHILADELPHIA - The first named storm of the Atlantic hurricane season made June 7 the wettest on record for many cities and towns in the northeastern U.S.
+PHILADELPHIA -- The first named storm of the Atlantic hurricane season made this June 7 the wettest on record for many cities and towns in the northeastern U.S.

 Cars were submerged in floodwaters on Long Island and about 50 residents were displaced by a rising stream in Chester, Pa.